A cutting-surface consensus approach for distributed robust optimization of multi-agent systems: Introduction

 The remaining parts of the paper are organized as follows.
 Section 2 presents the distributed robust convex optimization problem and network topology.
-Section 3 states the mathematical description and stopping criterion of the ADRCP and presents the associated algorithms.
-Section 4 presents the cutting-surface consensus approach for locating a feasible solution of the DRCP that reaches consensus and zeroth-order stopping conditions to certain tolerances within finite iterations, and it also presents a mathematical proof of this result.
-Section 5 analyzes the effect of the algorithm with a numerical example and compares it with existing methods.
-Section 6 provides conclusions and an outlook on future work.
+Section 3 presents our main result of locating a feasible solution of the DRCP that reaches consensus and zeroth-order stopping conditions to certain tolerances within finite iterations, and it also presents a mathematical proof of this result.
+Section 4 analyzes the effect of the algorithm with a numerical example and compares it with existing methods.
+Section 5 provides conclusions and an outlook on future work.

-Notation: $\mathbb{R}^m$ denotes the set of all $m$ dimensional real column vector; $\mathbb{Z}$ denotes the set of all nonnegative integers; $x^\top$ and $A^\top$ denote the transpose of the vector $x$ and the matrix $A$; $I$ represents an identity matrix with compatible size; ${\bf 1}_m$ denotes the $m$-dimensional column vector with all entries equal to 1; $e_i$ is a column vector where the $i$-th element equals to 1 and the remaining elements equal to 0; $\Vert x \Vert$ represents the Euclidean norm of the vector $x$; $\vert a\vert$ denotes the absolute value of a scalar $a\in\mathbb{R}$; $\rm{dist}(\overline x,X)$ denotes the Euclidean distance from a vector $\overline x$ to a set $X$, i.e. $\rm{dist}(\overline x,X)={\inf}_{x\in X} \Vert \overline x-x\Vert$; $P_X[\overline x]$ denotes the Euclidean projection of a vector $\overline x$ on a closed convex set $X$, i.e. $P_X[\overline x]=\rm{arg}\min_{x\in X}\Vert \overline x-x\Vert$.
+Notation: $\mathbb{R}^m$ denotes the set of all $m$ dimensional real column vector; $\mathbb{Z}$ denotes the set of all nonnegative integers; $x^\top$ and $A^\top$ denote the transpose of the vector $x$ and the matrix $A$; $I$ represents an identity matrix with compatible size; ${\bf 1}_m$ denotes the $m$-dimensional column vector with all entries equal to 1; $e_i$ is a column vector where the $i$-th element equals to 1 and the remaining elements equal to 0; $\Vert x \Vert$ represents the Euclidean norm of the vector $x$; $\vert a\vert$ denotes the absolute value of a scalar $a\in\mathbb{R}$; ${\rm{dist}}(\overline x,X)$ denotes the Euclidean distance from a vector $\overline x$ to a set $X$, i.e. ${\rm{dist}}(\overline x,X)={\inf}_{x\in X} \Vert \overline x-x\Vert$; $P_X[\overline x]$ denotes the Euclidean projection of a vector $\overline x$ on a closed convex set $X$, i.e. $P_X[\overline x]={\rm{arg}}\min_{x\in X}\Vert \overline x-x\Vert$.